 If you have any questions about sending in a claim, call Customer Service at the number on the back of your member ID card.

 If you get financial help in the form of subsidies from the federal government to pay for the premiums on a health plan you buy through healthcare.gov and you pay at least one full month of your premium, you will have a three-month grace period if you do not pay your premium on time.
 In cases where you receive help to pay your premiums, your health plan will pay claims on any services obtained during the first month of your grace period.
 After that first month, if you have not paid your full premium, your health plan will mail a delinquency notice to the address you listed when you bought your health plan.
-If you still have not paid any premium you owe by the second month, your health plan will hold claims for any services you have and will not pay them until you pay your premium.
-Your health plan will notify your healthcare providers that you have not paid your premium and your claims are being held.
+If you still have not paid any premium you owe by the second month, your health plan will pend (hold) claims for any services you have and will not pay them until you pay your premium.
+Claims pending means that your health plan will not immediately pay claims for health services provided during the second and third month of your grace period.
+Your health plan will notify your healthcare providers that you have not paid your premium and your claims are being pended (held).
 At the end of the three months, if you have not paid your full premium amount, your health plan coverage will be cancelled, effective at the end of the first month of your three-month grace period.

 For example, if your grace period is January, February and March and your healthcare coverage is cancelled after March (the third month), your coverage will be terminated dating back to January 31st (the first month of your grace period).

 If you do not get financial help to pay your premiums, you have a 30-day grace period that starts on the premium due date.
 If you have not made your premium payments by the end of the 30-day period, your coverage will be cancelled effective the last day you were paid in full on your premiums.